bvanderzalm/Programmable-Trackpad-Application-Senior-Design-Project/README.md

-# Build 1.1.2 (Improvement and Bug Fixes)
+# Build 1.2.1 (Improvements and Bug Fix)
-Improvement
+Improvements
 * "Start Running Macros" button now doesn't give a warning message when attempting to run it with an existing .ahk script running.
 (Fix: call Stop AHK before Run AHK)
 * Removed run command at favorite folder macro due to it needing two custom inputs from the user which they could not supply with the given GUI
 * Cleaned up GUI grid and layout